 - To disable Recall on Windows 11, open Settings > Privacy & security > Recall & snapshots and turn off the “Save snapshots” toggle switch.

-- It’s also possible to disable Windows Recall AI through the Registry, Group Policy Editor, or by using the option to reset the feature.
+- It’s also possible to disable Windows Recall AI in the Registry, via Group Policy Editor, or by resetting the feature.

 In this guide, I will outline the steps to completely disable the Recall feature on Windows 11.